AnuragSharma9302/AI-powered-resume-Optimizer/README.md

 * Resume version history + export tailored resume as new PDF.
 * Automated cover letter generator.
 * CLI tool to bulk-tailor resumes for many JDs.

 ---

-## Contribution

-PRs welcome.
-If you want to contribute:

-1. Fork the repo
-2. Create a feature branch: `git checkout -b feat/your-feature`
-3. Commit and push
-4. Open a PR with a clear description and screenshots

----